Originally written by Peak District Kids Editor, Jenny Lynn, in 2020. Updated in September 2022 by Peak District Kids writer, Lizzie Sansa.

 There are no less than three playgrounds dotted around the park.
 This includes a tots area, complete with wooden pirate ship and a sand pit.

-There is so much green open space for kids to run around freely and practice cartwheels, and there’s even a giant chess set.
+There is also so much green open space for kids to run around freely and practice cartwheels, and there’s even a giant chess set.

 Ride the go-karts